emb-riscv/specs-markdown/csrs.md

 ## Mode and status (`status`)

-The `status` CSR is an XLEN-bit read/write register that identifies the current core mode and status.
+The `status` CSR is an XLEN-bit read/write register that identifies the current hart mode and status.

 | Bits | Name | Type | Reset | Description |
 |:-----|:-----|:-----|:------|-------------|